Updated: Aug 10

 During a film's development scripts might be re-written, characters changed, ideas altered, and a fair chunk of content may end up on the cutting room floor.

 Film studios often cut footage to reduce the film's length for cinemas, only to put it back in later for the ‘Special Edition’ home release.

 With video games however, content is most often cut due to simply not having enough time to finalise it before the game's release date.

-The view taken by the developers, publishers, etc. is that it is better to leave the content out completely than to leave it in unfinished.
+The view may be taken by the developers, publishers, etc. is that it is better to leave the content out completely than to leave it in unfinished.
 This is probably a wise move, as suddenly seeing something that is not up to the same levels of quality as the rest of the game can be quite jarring.

-However just because the content is not used in game, it does not necessarily mean the files have been removed.
+However, just because the content is not used in game, it does not necessarily mean the files have been removed.
 Removing these files takes time, therefore time-poor developers may choose to simply leave them in place.